eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

 *Integration Service* uses CMake for building and packaging the project.
 There are several CMake flags, which can be tuned during the configuration step:

-* :code:`BUILD_LIBRARY`: This compilation flag can be used for completely disable the compilation of the *Integration Service* libraries set, that is, the *Integration Service Core* and all the existing *System Handles* in the `colcon` workspace.
+* :code:`BUILD_LIBRARY`: This compilation flag can be used to completely disable the compilation of the *Integration Service* set of libraries, that is, the *Integration Service Core* and all the existing *System Handles* existing in the `colcon` workspace.
 It is enabled by default.

   This flag is useful, for example, to speed up the documentation generation process, when building the :ref:`api_reference` from the *Doxygen* source code comments.